kslat3r/async-js-old-and-new/PITCHME.md

 #### 3 seconds

 The execution of these lines happens concurrently.
-We do not wait for 1 second before moving onto the next line etc
+The JavaScript interpretor does not wait for the timeout before moving on to executing the next line.

 ---

 * All timers start at near enough the same time
 * But what if we want to start our timers one after another?

+Note:
+Give timing note

 ---?image=assets/image/telephone.jpg